 Franklin half dollars do not have any rare dates or varieties.
 This makes them very affordable for the average coin collector in just about any grade.

 Click on the photos above for a larger image.

 Franklin half dollars were produced at three different mints: Philadelphia (no mint mark), Denver (D) and San Francisco (S).
 As illustrated in the picture below, the mint mark is located on the reverse of the coin, just above the top of the Liberty Bell and below the word "STATES".

 |Image © 2012 James Bucki|

-The following table lists the value (what you can expect a dealer to pay you) for your Franklin half dollars.
-The first column lists the date and mint mark (see the photo above) followed by the value of an average circulated coin and the average value for an uncirculated one.
-These are average values and the final offer that you receive from a particular dealer will vary depending on the grade of the coin and a number of other factors.
+The following table lists the buy price (what you can expect to pay to a dealer to purchase the coin) and sell value (what you can expect a dealer to pay you if you sell the coin).
+The first column lists the date and mint mark (see the photo above) followed by the buy price and the sell value for an average circulated Franklin half dollar.
+The next two columns list the buy price and the sell value for an average uncirculated.
+These are approximate retail prices and wholesale values.
+The actual offer you receive from a particular coin dealer will vary depending on the actual grade of the coin and a number of other factors that determine its worth.

 *= See the section above "Franklin half dollars: Key Dates, Rarities and Varieties" for more information on these coins.

 These prices and values have been compiled through my personal analysis of the coin market, referencing publications such as Numismatic News, Coin World, "The Official Blue Book; Handbook of U.S. Coins," "The Official Red Book; A Guide Book of United States Coins", The Coin Dealer Newsletter, published auction results and consulting with various coin dealers.